-For individuals who have chronic pain conditions (eg, back, neck, neuropathy, headache, hyperalgesia) who receive PENS, the evidence includes primarily small controlled trials and a systematic review.
+For individuals who have chronic pain conditions (e.g., back, neck, neuropathy, headache, hyperalgesia) who receive PENS, the evidence includes primarily small, controlled trials and a systematic review.
 Relevant outcomes are symptoms, functional outcomes, quality of life, and medication use.
 A systematic review concluded that PENS could decrease the level of pain intensity, but not related disability, in musculoskeletal pain disorders.
-However, the authors determined that the true intervention effect can be markedly different from the estimated effect and there was heterogenicity with regard to application methods, leading to the conclusion that there is still high uncertainty regarding the effectiveness of PENS for musculoskeletal pain.
-In the highest quality trial of PENS conducted to date in chronic low back pain, no difference in outcomes was found between the active (30 minutes of stimulation with 10 needles) and the sham (5 minutes of stimulation with 2 needles) treatments.
+However, the authors determined that the true intervention effect can be markedly different from the estimated effect and there was heterogenicity with regard to application methods, leading to the conclusion that the highest quality trial of PENS conducted to date in chronic low back pain, no difference in outcomes was found between the active (30 minutes of stimulation with 10 needles) and the sham (5 minutes of stimulation with 2 needles) treatments.
 Smaller trials, which have reported positive results, are limited by unclear blinding and short-term follow-up.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.